Bauphal: Administration

 In 2001, to provide civic services and other facilities to the residents of Bauphal, a local government body named Bauphal Municipality was formed.
 It is divided into 9 wards and 10 mahallas.
-Out of the total 10.82 square kilometers of Bauphal town, 7.96 sq km are under the jurisdiction of Bauphal Municipality.
+Out of the total 10.82 square kilometers of Bauphal town, 7.96 km^{2} are under the jurisdiction of Bauphal Municipality.

 Education

 The literacy rate of Bauphal town is 69.8 percent.